 The Wolves of Wallst

-This story is an entry for Vendanna's This Is Sparta Contest!
-Write your own story and participate!
+This story was an entry for Vendanna's This Is Sparta Contest!
+The contest is closed, but you can check out the other entries!

 Card Palmer had an idea, one that could make him and his side of Down Jones incredibly successful and powerful.
 And that’s when the murders started.